-Occupational PICS Codes utilize the RIASEC system.
+Occupational PICS Codes align to the RIASEC system.
 The following is a brief explanation of each code letter (Holland, 1959, 1992):

-- (R) Realistic: Individuals interested in this area usually like to work with things, use tools and machines, and prefer physical and mechanical work.
-They are often described as persistent and practical.
-They are most comfortable in a structured and stable work environment.
-Workers with high realistic interest are typically found in occupational fields such as construction and skilled trades, production and manufacturing, applied technologies, agriculture, transportation and logistics, textiles, hospitality and recreation, food service, and natural resources. - (I) Investigative: Individuals interested in this area usually like to work with ideas and data, and prefer problem solving, scientific, and technical work.
-They are often described as curious, intellectual, and independent.
+(R) Realistic: Individuals interested in this area like to work with things, use tools and machines, and prefer physical, outdoors, and mechanical work.
+They are doers and often described as persistent and practical.
+They prefer a structured work environment.
+Workers with high realistic interest are found in construction and skilled trades, production and manufacturing, agriculture, transportation, hospitality and recreation, food service, and natural resources.

+(I) Investigative: Individuals interested in this area like to work with ideas and data and prefer figuring out problems mentally.
+They are thinkers and often described as curious, intellectual, and independent.
 They favor jobs that require abstract thinking, research, and analysis.
-Workers with high investigative interest are often found in the life and physical sciences, health and behavioral sciences, applied technologies, academics, research and development, and mathematics and engineering. - (A) Artistic: Individuals interested in this area usually like to work with people, ideas, and things, and prefer creative and self-expressive work.
-Artistic individuals are often described as imaginative, open, and original.
-They favor flexible and less-predictable work environments.
-Workers with high artistic interest are often found in occupational fields such as design, the applied arts, architecture, culinary arts, performing arts, fine arts, education, communication and media, and fashion. - (S) Social: Individuals interested in this area usually like to work with people and prefer helping, teaching, and healing work.
-Social individuals are often described as supportive, understanding, patient, and generous.
-They favor jobs that require listening, comforting, and advising.
-Workers with high social interest are often found in education, health and human services, recreation and fitness, public safety and service, and religious vocations.
+Workers with high investigative interest are found in the life and physical sciences, health and behavioral sciences, applied technologies, academics, research and development, mathematics, and engineering.

+(A) Artistic: Individuals interested in this area like to work with forms, designs, and patterns and prefer creative and self-expressive work.
+Artistic individuals are creators and often described as imaginative and original.
+They favor flexible and less predictable work environments.
+Workers with high artistic interest are found in design, applied arts, architecture, culinary arts, performing arts, fine arts, education, communication and media, and fashion.

+(S) Social: Individuals interested in this area usually like to work with people and prefer helping, teaching, and healing work.
+Social individuals are helpers and often described as supportive, understanding, patient, and generous.
+They favor jobs that require listening, comforting, serving others, and advising.
+Workers with high social interest are found in education, health and human services, recreation and fitness, safety and service, and religious vocations.

-- (E) Enterprising: Individuals interested in this area usually like to work with people, and prefer leading and persuading.
-Enterprising individuals are often described as confident, ambitious, and energetic.
+(E) Enterprising: Individuals interested in this area like to work with start-up ideas and new projects and prefer leading.
+Enterprising individuals are persuaders and often described as confident, ambitious, and energetic.
 They generally favor jobs that involve selling and achieving set goals.
-Workers with high enterprising interest are often found in business and administration, marketing, finance and insurance, retail and wholesale sales, and law. - (C) Conventional: Individuals interested in this area usually like to work with data, things, and people, and prefer clerical and computational work.
-Conventional individuals are often described as organized, efficient, and careful.
-They generally favor jobs that involve working with numbers, machines, and computers to meet required goals.
-Workers with high conventional interest are often found in accounting, banking, financial analysis, office work, and computer applications.
+Workers with high enterprising interest are often found in business and administration, marketing, finance and insurance, sales, regional planning, and law.

+(C) Conventional: Individuals interested in this area usually like to work with set procedures, data, and details and prefer clerical and computational work.
+Conventional individuals are organizers and often described as organized, efficient, and careful.
+They generally favor jobs that involve routine work with numbers, machines, and computers to meet required goals.
+Workers with high conventional interest are found in accounting, banking, statistics, office work, and computer applications.